twetto/optimize-snn/README.md

 [python-iqif](https://github.com/twetto/python-iqif)

 ## Usage
-Set A and b in `generate_network.py`, and it will spit out `table.txt` as the SNN connection table.
+Set A and b in `generate_network.py`, and it will spit out `table.txt` as the SNN connection table, and `current.txt` as the input bias current.

 Put corresponding number of neuron parameters in `neuron.txt`.
 For example, the x in Ax = b is a 4-element vector, then four neurons are required: